ziapeltagames/lavender-hack/COURT.md

 ## Example

 Wendy is playing _Yargrel the Crafty_ and the fellowship die is currently a d6.
 The party is visiting the centaurs of North Hollow (disposition 5), and she offers up wyvern poison (value 4) for food, drink, and good conversation (gaining a better fellowship die).
-The centaurs demand wyvern poison, so the value is increased to 5.
+The centaurs have a demand for wyvern poison, so the value is increased to 5.
 The Cha test results in a natural 20!
 Critical!
 The final value is now a 7.

 However, the max value is a 5 because the centaur disposition is a 5.
 So, the fellowship die is swapped out for a d10 (twice the result).
 Even if the disposition with the centaurs had been higher, only a value 6 could have been used, because the d12 is the highest resource die.
 Still much better than a d6!